goncalo-oliveira/channels/README.md

 ## Writing to Channel Output

-At any point, within an adapter or handler, we can write data to the channel output; this will trigger the output pipeline and at the end of it, send the data to the other party.
+At any point, within an adapter or handler, we can write data to the channel output; this will trigger the output pipeline and at the end of it, send the data through the underlying transport.
 However, there are two distinct ways of doing this, both with a distinct behaviour.

 ### 1. Write to the Output buffer (recommended)